 Front cockpit with seating space, storage and cratch cover.
 The gas bottles are stored in a hold in front of the cratch area.

 Freedom was built in the late 1980s and has been well cared for by members of the society.
 Consideration was given to buying a newer boat around 2010 but the strong consensus was that we would be hard pressed to find a boat that offered the same balance of attractiveness, comfort and value.
-A new engine was fitted prior to the 2008 season and the outside of the boat was repainted in May 2010.
+A new engine is being fitted prior to the 2024 season and the outside of the boat was repainted in May 2010.
 The kitchen was replaced during the winter of 2012.

 Pictures of the boat